Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Location: A 10-minute drive north of Squamish on the Sea to Sky Highway.
 (The parking lot is on the right).

-Alice Lake is a great family-friendly location and a popular place to camp in the summer.
-The lake has nice sandy beaches, and you are surrounded by breathtaking mountain views, dense forests, and grassy areas.
+Alice Lake is a great, family-friendly location and a popular place to camp, especially during the summer.
+The lake has nice sandy beaches, breathtaking mountain views, dense forests, and grassy areas.

-Alice Lake is popular for kayaking and canoeing, and during the summer months, you can rent gear at the main beach.
+Visitors also love kayaking and canoeing on the calm water, and during the summer months, you can rent gear at the main beach.

 There are lots of great trails within the Provincial Park.
-Top recommendations are:
+The top recommendations are:

 - Four Lakes Trail – 6 km loop around all four lakes